thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

 ![image](/images/samples/arduino/temperature/attributes.png)

 After, open **"Dashboards"** section then locate and open **"Arduino DHT22: Temperature & Humidity Demo Dashboard"**.
-As a result you will see two time-series charts and two digital gauges displaying temperature and humidity level (similar to dashboard image in the introduction).
+As a result, you will see two time-series charts and two digital gauges displaying temperature and humidity level (similar to dashboard image in the introduction).

 ## Next steps